ABOUT US

 VISION, MISSION, VALUES

-The Wānaka Festival of Colour and Aspiring Conversations Festival of Ideas are founded on the guiding principles of the Southern Lakes Arts Festival Trust (SLAFT) to ignite creativity, foster connections, and enrich our Southern Lakes communities through transformative arts, experiences and ideas.
+The Wānaka Festival of Colour and Aspiring Conversations Festival of Ideas & kōrero are founded on the guiding principles of the Southern Lakes Arts Festival Trust (SLAFT) as follows:

 VISION

-Igniting creativity, fostering connections, and enriching our Southern Lakes' communities through transformative arts, experiences and ideas.
+South Island's premier Arts Festival, enriching our Southern Lakes' communities through world-class arts, transformative experiences and ideas.

 MISSION